shantanu-gonade/project-application-template/README.md

 2. Implement the required methods: `analyze()`, `visualize()`, and `save_results()`
 3. Add the new analysis to the `run.py` file
 4. Update the README.md with information about the new analysis
+5. Add unit tests for the new analysis in the `tests/analysis/` directory